More Good Days

 Supporting families through chronic illness and end-of-life care is complex clinical work.
 Symptoms fluctuate, decline is often gradual, and decision-making is emotionally charged.
 Many pet owners struggle to interpret changes in comfort or function, and recall bias can make it difficult to accurately describe patterns between consultations.

-More Good Days is designed to support structured, at-home quality-of-life monitoring, so clinical conversations are clearer, calmer, and grounded in shared observations over time.
+More Good Days is a pet quality-of-life tracking tool designed to support structured, at-home monitoring, so clinical conversations about palliative care, hospice, and euthanasia timing are clearer, calmer, and grounded in longitudinal data rather than retrospective recall.

 What is More Good Days?

-More Good Days is an interactive quality-of-life tracking tool for ageing or terminally ill dogs and cats.
+More Good Days is an interactive pet quality-of-life assessment tool for ageing or terminally ill dogs and cats.
 Pet owners record brief daily observations across key wellbeing domains, and the tool generates weekly summaries and trend visualisations that show how a pet is doing longitudinally.

 It's not a diagnostic tool and doesn't replace clinical assessment.
 Instead, it supports ongoing monitoring between visits and helps surface patterns of decline or instability that may otherwise be difficult to articulate.